-Micheál Pierse from Kerry, Ireland, is a highly experience yacht charter captain.
+Micheál Pierse from Kerry, Ireland, is a highly experienced yacht charter captain.
 Over the last 6 years, 212 Yachts and Michéal have carried out countless yacht charters together on the French Riviera on his Sunseeker charter yacht Rehab.
 Now working as captain on-board a newly purchased Palmer & Johnson 120 charter yacht, we were lucky to find the time to catch up with Michéal and share his experiences and insight to-date.

 How did you get into yachting?